dloa/flo-market-data/README.md

 # flo-market-data

-Calculates FLO market data from various markets, provies an API and pushes updates to the block chain periodically.
+Calculates FLO market data from various markets, provides an API and pushes updates to the block chain periodically.

 ## Install